SebasF1349/LB-Chess-Extension/README.md

     * **Blue buttons**: Just titles so you know what the green buttons in the left do.
 They don't do anything.

-5. First you need to complete the "Messages and Translation" button.
+5. First you need to fill information in the "Messages and Translation" button.
 Open it in the receiver (right click -> edit commands).
 Although the Math: Change Variable commands are already prefill with messages (in English) you may want to edit them for a more personalized experience (also, it's a good idea to translate it to your language if it's not English).
 Remember to use "" in the boxes. __*The first two Math: Change Variable (chessPath and username) MUST BE FILLED*__.
 The button has a lot of comments to understand where each word or phrase will be used.
 But some may need more clarification:

     * **chessPath**: The file path of the folder cointaining the pgn files downloaded with the extension.
 Remember to change / to \ (for example, "C:/Users/SebasF/Documents/LioranBoard Receiver(PC)/Chess").